learn-academy-2021-charlie/react-challenge/README.md

 - Anything wrapped in `< >` is an indication that this will be named uniquely, the `< >` are NOT actually added to the command
 - `$` is an indication of a command line prompt, the `$` is not included
 - Anything in `( )` is informational and not included in the command
+- The term `local/locally` means on your personal computer

 ### Naming Conventions